Tiger Shark (DC Comics)

-Tiger Shark is the name of three DC Comics characters.
+Tiger Shark is the name of three characters who appear in American comic books published by DC Comics.

 Fictional character biographies

-Tiger Shark I
+Lt.
+Tiger Shark

 The first Tiger Shark appeared in Military Comics #9 (May 1942), a Quality Comics publication (years before that company was purchased by DC Comics) in a Blackhawk story set in World War II.
 The character was more specifically called Lt.
 Tiger Shark, who is the skipper of the US vessel called the Phantom Clipper.

-Tiger Shark II
+Tiger Shark (Dr. Gaige)

 The second Tiger Shark is Dr. Gaige, who first appeared in Detective Comics #147 (May 1949).
-He was a famed oceanographer known for many discoveries in his field.
-It was his boredom and greed that led him to a life of crime.
-Donning a striped orange diving costume complete with a helmet and tiger stripes, Gaige adopted a secret identity as the Tiger Shark.
-Recruiting a dockside gang of criminals to do his bidding, Tiger Shark led his gang of thugs to an undersea headquarters in a sunken ship 200 miles from shore.
-Tiger Shark became a brilliant criminal mastermind plotting a series of spectacular crime sprees at sea and Gotham City's waterfront.
-In May 1949, Batman and Robin took an interest in Tiger Shark's crime spree and used the "sub-batmarine" to help them apprehend Tiger Shark.
-The devices on the sub-batmarine were successful at apprehending Tiger Shark.
-Ironically, the "sub-batmarine" that Batman and Robin used to captured Tiger Shark had been designed especially for their use by Dr. Gaige himself, much to the surprise of both parties after Tiger Shark was unmasked by Batman and his true identity exposed.
+He is a famed oceanographer known for many discoveries in his field.
+Gaige becomes the criminal Tiger Shark out of boredom and greed, utilizing a striped diving outfit with tiger-like stripes.
+Tiger Shark became a brilliant criminal mastermind plotting a series of crime sprees at sea and Gotham City's waterfront.
+In May 1949, Batman and Robin take interest in Tiger Shark's crime spree and use the "sub-batmarine" to help them apprehend Tiger Shark.
+The sub-batmarine that Batman and Robin used to captured Tiger Shark had been designed especially for their use by Dr. Gaige himself, much to the surprise of both parties after Tiger Shark is unmasked by Batman and his identity exposed.